World Darts Championship: Who to watch at Alexandra Palace and will there be any shocks?

 Who are the surprise packages?

-He has a potential second-round date with 'The Ferret' Jonny Clayton on Friday, December 23.
+He has a potential meeting with 'The Ferret' Jonny Clayton on Friday, December 23.

 Jose de Sousa, Dave Chisnall, Dirk van Duijvenbode, James Wade, Rob Cross, Joe Cullen, European Champion Ross Smith and 'The Flying Scotsman' Gary Anderson are all serious dark horses.